 Belinda O'Hagan, M.A. | Junior Research Scientist

 Belinda oversees the research activities within the Autism Program and the division of Developmental and Behavioral Pediatrics.
-She assists Principal Investigators in all stages of research, starting from formulating research questions, identifying stakeholders/partnerships, developing measures, collecting and analyzing data, to dissemination.
+She conducts all research-related tasks, from conceptualization, grant writing, identifying stakeholders/partnerships, developing measures, collecting and analyzing data, to dissemination.
 She also assists Principal Investigators in their research efforts.
-Lastly, she supervises interns and research assistants to conduct day-to-day research and administrative duties associated with different studies.
+Lastly, she supervises interns and research assistants in different studies.